abuseofnotation/category-theory-illustrated/index.md

 Category Theory Illustrated is a primer in category theory and other mathematical theories that is made to be *really* accessible to people with no prior exposure to the subject, without being dumbed down, by utilizing visual explanations.

-The book serves as chapter 0 going through the gist of the material covered by other similar introductory books, but doing so in a way that would enable non-mathematicians to easily comprehend.

 [![cover.svg](cover.svg)](00_about)

 [Read online](00_about)